Tsangcf936/End-to-End-Data-Solutions/README.md

 This script does the following:

 * Reads, processes and loads data from the song_data and log_data files into the tables created in the previous steps

+## 3. User guide <h2>
+To populate the tables with the data from the entire dataset of the two sources, run the following scripts in the command line window:

+* Enter "python create_tables.py", followed by the return key
+* Enter "python etl.py", followed by the return key

+After the above steps had completed, one can execute the steps in the test.ipynb scripts to perform high level data quality checks.